 Relevance to Field Applications

 The question of how long an herbicide remains active in soil and how far it can move downward in a soil system is based on multiple factors, both chemical and environmental.
 Field studies are conducted on herbicides to measure their movement and dissipation under various conditions.
-For example, field studies conducted on Tordon® 22K and Milestone® specialty herbicides indicate that under dryland conditions dissipation of Milestone is relatively rapid, and the majority of both herbicides remains in the top 6 to 18 inches of soil.
+For example, field studies conducted on Tordon® 22K and Milestone® herbicides indicate that under dryland conditions dissipation of Milestone is relatively rapid, and the majority of both herbicides remains in the top 6 to 18 inches of soil.
 In these studies, Tordon 22K was applied at the maximum spot treatment rate of 2 quarts per acre in western Montana.
 In Manitoba, Canada, Milestone was applied at the maximum broadcast use rate of 7 fluid ounces per acre.
 The percent herbicide remaining in different portions of the soil profile and depth herbicide moved is shown in Figure 2.
 Neither Milestone nor Tordon 22K were detected in ground or surface water in these studies.

 Figure 2.
-Movement and degradation of herbicides applied at field sties in Manitoba, Canada (Milestone® specialty herbicide) and Western Montana (Tordon® 22K specialty herbicide).
+Movement and degradation of herbicides applied at field sties in Manitoba, Canada (Milestone® herbicide) and Western Montana (Tordon® 22K herbicide).
 Figures show the percent of herbicide remaining at various depths within the soil profile under different field conditions 90 days after application (90 DAA).

 IN SUMMARY, THERE ARE GENERAL CONCLUSIONS THAT CAN BE MADE REGARDING FATE OF HERBICIDES IN THE ENVIRONMENT BASED ON FIELD STUDIES CONDUCTED ACROSS THE UNITED STATES AND CANADA.